amenophis/elasticsearch/doc/index.md

 main   Connected
 ```

-You can also add the client name as argument of the previous command to sho more details:
+You can also add the client name as argument of the previous command to show more details:
 ```bash
 $ bin/console amenophis:debug:client main